Marcus-Forte/learning-uc/README.md

 ### Debug
 - Connect Stlinkv2
-- On the host, start session with `st-util -m`.
-This serve as a gdb server.
+- On the host, start session with `st-util`.
+This serves as a gdb server.
-- Start cmake debug session.
+- Start debugging from vscode.